Q&A

 It’s important not to rush this step – changes in consistency and colour are essential and can take some time, especially if your butter is a little firm.
 However, if you don’t beat for long enough will affect the final texture and volume of your bake, often making it heavy or dense.

-It is also worth noting that how ‘creamy’ a butter and sugar mixture becomes depends on both the proportion of ingredients used and the size of the sugar crystals – the more sugar added and the coarser the crystals the less ‘creamy’ it will be.
+It is also worth noting that how ‘creamy’ a butter and sugar mixture becomes depends on both the proportion of ingredients used and the size of the sugar crystals – the more sugar added and the coarser the crystals the less ‘creamy’ the mixture will be.

 Also, it won’t matter if you beat on high, medium or low speed when creaming but the higher the speed the faster you will reach the right consistency.